 Alpine A110 review

-The Alpine A110 captures the magic of the 1960s original, with a lightweight and fun to drive ethos executed in a sleek two-door body
+The Alpine A110 captures the magic of the 1960s original; a lightweight, fun-to-drive, two-seater sports car

 The Alpine brand stretches back decades, and while a long hiatus in recent times means younger car enthusiasts might not fully understand its significance, this new A110 is a hugely important car for parent company Renault.

 Not only does the latest car look quite similar to the classic A110, it embodies much of that car’s lightweight, driver-focused ethos.
 It’s built at Renault’s factory in Dieppe, France, alongside sporty versions of the Clio and Megane, rivalling everything from the Porsche 718 Cayman, to the Toyota Supra and Audi TT.
 None though quite capture the magic and sense of occasion offered by the French legend.